autoplot/documentation/javadoc/org/das2/qds/ArrayDataSet.md

-# org.das2.qds.ArrayDataSetArrayDataSet is the abstract base class for QDataSets which are backed by
+# org.das2.qds.ArrayDataSet

- Java arrays  For example, DDataSet is a QDataSet which uses a double array to store its data.
+ArrayDataSet is the abstract base class for QDataSets which are backed by Java arrays  For example, DDataSet is a QDataSet which uses a double array to store its data.
 Data is stored in 1-D Java arrays for performance, inspired by https://www.cs.cmu.edu/~artigas/papers/cacm01.pdf.
 Note for